The Not All Those Who Wander Are Lost CAT Community

 1 Life-Changing Experience

 The Not All Those Who Wander Are Lost CAT Community is a unique, year-long academic experience for first-year students at Kansas State University.
 As a group, we practice what it means to be a global citizen and explore the ethical dimensions of intercultural experiences.
-In the fall term, we examine some of the major concepts that shape cultures and identities.
+In the fall term, we examine the social construction of cultures and how they help form our identities.
 In the spring, we prepare for and travel during Spring Break on a study tour to major cosmopolitan communities, where we engage with and reflect critically upon the people, history, culture, society, economy, and environment of those locations.

 The Power of a Year-Long Learning Community